sganapavarapu1/k8s-training-jan2019/modules/containers.md

 1. Save the following file as `info.php` inside `/tmp/html` folder on your local machine.
     ```
+    cat > /tmp/html/info.php <<EOF
     echo '<?php phpinfo(); ?>' > /webroot/info.php
+    EOF
     ```

 1. Run the docker image
     ```
     docker run -it -p 3000:80 -v /tmp/html:/var/www/html --name test custom_nginx_image
     ```
-    Windows:
-    ```
-    docker run -it -p 3000:80 -v c:/tmp/html:/var/www/html --name test custom_nginx_image
-    ```

-1. Open `http://localhost:3000/info.php` in your web browser and make verify that nginx and php is working.
+1. Use cloud shell web preview, and update port to 3000, or you can use split window like we did above and run `curl http://localhost:3000/info.php`.
+This should verify that nginx and php is working.

 When creating Dockerfiles there are [several best practices](https://docs.docker.com/v17.09/engine/userguide/eng-image/dockerfile_best-practices/) which should always be followed.